-During his long forced halt at Dubois, Smith learned from friendly Crow Indians of an easy pass through the Rocky Mountains.
+During his long forced halt at Dubois, Smith learned from Crow Native Americans of an easy pass through the Rocky Mountains.
 The following spring, Smith and his men followed the route outlined by the Crow and discovered that they could cross the mighty Rockies almost effortlessly.
 Later named the “South Pass,” Smith’s new route was a high plain that gradually rose like a shallow ramp to provide an easy crossing of the Continental Divide.
-Smith's discovery of South Pass was actually a "rediscovery," since employees of John Jacob Astor’s Pacific Fur Company crossed the pass in 1812 when returning to St. Louis from the Pacific.
-The Astorian discovery, though, remained unknown, so Smith is credited for alerting the nation to the existence of this easy route across the Rockies.
+Employees of John Jacob Astor’s Pacific Fur Company crossed this pass in 1812 when returning to St. Louis from the Pacific.
+The Astorian discovery, though, remained unknown, so Smith is credited for alerting the white settlers to the existence of this easy route across the Rockies.

-Smith's discovery of South Pass was monumentally important.
-Not only did his fellow fur trappers prefer South Pass to the far more difficult and dangerous Missouri River route blazed by Lewis and Clark in 1804, but the South Pass became an early 19th century “super-highway” for settlers bound for Oregon and California.
+The South Pass was monumentally important.
+Not only did fur trappers prefer South Pass to the far more difficult and dangerous Missouri River route blazed by Lewis and Clark in 1804, but the South Pass became an early 19th century “super-highway” for settlers bound for Oregon and California.
 Ideally suited for heavy wagon traffic, South Pass greatly facilitated the mass emigration of Americans to the Far West.